Honors in Biology

 Honors students often are authors on scientific publications reporting their results and have gone on to top graduate programs and medical schools.

-Honors students must take research for credit (4-credit Independent Study or 4-credit Internship) before the end of junior year, and two additional courses in the senior year.
-In the fall they take Becoming a Scientist (BIOL-UA 995), taught by Professor Gloria Coruzzi, a member of the National Academy of Sciences and former chair of the Biology department.
+Honors students must take research for credit (4-credit Independent Study or 4-credit Internship): we strongly recommend that students complete these credits before the end of their Junior year to gather data in advance of the Fall Honors course, below.
+If necessary, it is possible register for research credits as a co-requisite in Fall of Senior year.
+Students must also complete two additional Honors courses in the senior year.
+In the Fall they take Becoming a Scientist (BIOL-UA 995) (4 credits), taught by Professor Gloria Coruzzi, a member of the National Academy of Sciences and former chair of the Biology department.
 In this course, students learn about the practice of science (choosing a good scientific problem, writing grants and papers, delivering effective presentations, and conducting ethical research) and various career paths.
-In the spring they take Undergraduate Research Thesis (BIOL-UA 999), also taught by Professor Coruzzi, which guides them through the process of writing the thesis.
+In the Spring they take Undergraduate Research Thesis (BIOL-UA 999) (2 credits), also taught by Professor Coruzzi, which guides them through the process of writing the thesis and preparing a presentation for an oral thesis defense.